 New solar thermal power plant in Ouarzazate under Moroccan solar plan

-The project supports Morocco with the implementation of its national energy strategy.
-As the installation of solar power plants requires considerable financial resources and, in addition, a lack of knowledge and skills hinders Moroccan companies and research institutions to introduce innovative solar technologies, the project will support the government through a close link between the financial and technical cooperation: KfW provides low-interest loans to build solar power plants.
-The GIZ project supports the development of necessary knowledge and skills in the field of climate-friendly solar technologies (with an emphasis on CSP technologies).
-The aim is to strengthen the Moroccan public and private sectors in the area of climate-friendly solar technologies.
-Since the end of 2016, two new working packages add support in the fields of market development and application of RE and EE technologies and supported political decision-making via macro-economic modelling and knowledge exchange.
+The project supported Morocco with the implementation of its national energy strategy.
+As the installation of solar power plants required considerable financial resources and, in addition, a lack of knowledge and skills hinders Moroccan companies and research institutions to introduce innovative solar technologies, the project supported the government through a close link between the financial and technical cooperation: KfW provided low-interest loans to build solar power plants.
+The GIZ project supported the development of necessary knowledge and skills in the field of climate-friendly solar technologies (with an emphasis on CSP technologies).
+The aim was to strengthen the Moroccan public and private sectors in the area of solar technologies.
+Since the end of 2016, two new working packages added support in the fields of market development and application of RE and EE technologies and supported political decision-making via macro-economic modelling and knowledge exchange.

 State of implementation/results

 - Since end of 2015, the first train-the-trainer modules in the sectors of PV, solarthermal, biogas, wind power and energy efficiency are offered, accompanied with further equipping the education center.